 - Examination of the structure and operations of criminal enterprises.

 - Assessment of the motivations and risk mitigation strategies of individual human traffickers through analysis of administrative data, narrative case records and interviews with convicted offenders.

 - Evaluation of the impact of a program designed to prevent sex trafficking by arresting and educating offenders, and using the fees they pay to fund victim service programs.

 - A national survey examining law enforcement agency awareness of local human trafficking activity.

-Since 2012, Abt has hosted the Demand Forum website we developed for the National Institute of Justice.
+Abt developed the Demand Forum website for the National Institute of Justice.
 The site documents sex trafficking and prostitution prevention interventions used in more than 1,600 U.S. communities.